Narita vs. Haneda (2026): Which Airport Should You Choose?

 The journey is cheap and quick, but if your final destination is not Shinagawa Station, you must take at least two train lines.

-To get to destinations such as Toyko Station, Shinjuku Station, or Shibuya Station, you will first have to board a Keikyu Line train (towards Sengakuji Station).
+To get to destinations such as Toyko Station, Shinjuku Station, or Shibuya Station, you must board a Keikyu Line train (towards Sengakuji Station).
 You will need to transfer from Shinagawa Station to the JR Yamanote Line.

 The JR Yamanote Line circles central Tokyo.
-Depending on your destination, you travel in either direction from Shinagawa Station.
+Depending on your destination, you can travel in any direction from Shinagawa Station.

-The journey from Haneda Airport to Shinagawa Station takes about 15 minutes and costs 410 yen.
+The journey from Haneda Airport to Shinagawa Station takes about 15 minutes and costs approximately 330 yen (cheaper than in previous years due to surcharge reductions).

-One-way JR Yamanote Line fares from Shinagawa Station to:
+One-way JR Yamanote Line cash fares from Shinagawa Station to:

-How to get to Tokyo from Haneda International Airport by Tokyo Monorail and JR Yamanote Line
+How to get to Tokyo from Haneda Airport by Tokyo Monorail and JR Yamanote Line

 Another way of getting to Tokyo from Haneda Airport is by the Tokyo Monorail.
 The monorail also requires a transfer to reach major stations across Tokyo.